Global Affairs MA

 - Diplomado in International Law

 - Diplomado in International Organizations

-The Diplomado Series includes additional topics, online courses, and accelerated programs are available in New York, New Jersey, Vancouver, Oxfordshire, and other locations under special agreement
+The Diplomado Series includes additional topics, online courses, and accelerated programs that are available in New York, New Jersey, Vancouver, Oxfordshire, and other locations under special agreement.

 To determine availability of a course in a particular semester, please check with the academic adviser.